ebellocchia/py_crypto_hd_wallet/README.md

         python setup.py install

-- Using pip, from this directory (local):
+- Using *pip*, from this directory (local):

         pip install .

-- Using pip, from PyPI:
+- Using *pip*, from PyPI:

         pip install py_crypto_hd_wallet

-To run the tests:
+To run tests:

-- Without code coverage

     python -m unittest discover

+Or you can install *tox*:

+    pip install tox

+And then simply run *tox*:

+   tox

-- With code coverage and report:
+To run tests and get the code coverage and report.

-        pip install coverage
-        coverage run -m unittest discover

-    - Get report:

-            coverage report

-    - Get HTML report:

-            coverage html

 # BIP wallet